GMBog/greenfeedr/README.md

 library(greenfeedr)
 ```

-Note that we received from C-Lock Inc. the finalized data (or Summarized
+Note that we received the finalized data (or Summarized Data) for our study using GreenFeed
-Data) from our study using GreenFeed system.
-So, now we need to process
-all the daily records obtained.
+from C-Lock Inc. So, now we need to process all the daily records obtained.

 The data looks like: